avaxman/Directional/docs/tutorial.md

-<h1>libdirectional tutorial notes</h1>
+<h1>Directional tutorial notes</h1>

 ## Introduction

-libdirectional is a C++ geometry processing library written as an extension to [libigl](http://libigl.github.io/libigl/), with a  speciality in directional fields.
-The functionality is based on the definitions and taxonomy surveyed theoretically in [#vaxman_2016], and through it by much of the relevant papers in the literature.
+Directional is a C++ geometry processing library written as an extension library to [libigl](http://libigl.github.io/libigl/), with a speciality in directional-field processing.
+The functionality is based on the definitions and taxonomy surveyed theoretically in [^vaxman_2016], and through it by much of the relevant papers in the literature.
 It contains tools to edit, analyze, and visualize directional fields of various degrees and symmetries.

 The underlying structure extends the general philosophy of [libigl](http://libigl.github.io/libigl/): the library is header only, where each header contains a set (often only one) of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
 The data structures are, for the most part, simple matrices in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), and the library avoids complicated and nested structures, instead directly working with calling to standalone functions.
 The visualization is done using the libigl viewer with some extended options that allow the rendering of directional fields.